While the EPT Prague stop seems to be more popular than ever this year, there will be no trip to nearby Germany or Austria for EPT Season 11.

 Still, with numbers rising in several locations and a promising new destination in Malta already in the cards for next year the outlook for the European Poker Tour in 2015 is good for players and organizers alike.

-Prague Continues to Boom
+Poker in Prague Continues to Boom

 Although the 2014 EPT Prague Main Event is still to get underway (it starts on Thursday) it's safe to say expectations are for another record event in the Czech Republic.